sando38/helm-ejabberd/charts/ejabberd/README.md

 All configuration aspects can be found on ejabberd's [documentation page](https://docs.ejabberd.im/admin/configuration/).

-In general, an ejabberd admins should use a **SQL database** in production instead of the build-in `mnesia` database.
+In general, ejabberd admins should use a **SQL database** in production instead of the build-in `mnesia` database.
 Ejabberd supports [these](https://docs.ejabberd.im/admin/configuration/database/) SQL databases.
-SQL databases need must have schema [ready to use](https://docs.ejabberd.im/admin/configuration/database/#database-schema).
+SQL databases need a schema [ready to use](https://docs.ejabberd.im/admin/configuration/database/#database-schema) before the first ejabberd start.

 A SQL database improves the reliability of a cluster, as the `mnesia` database is prone to be corrupted.

-SQL databases can be defined with `values.yaml` in `.Values.sqlDatabase`.
+SQL databases can be defined within `values.yaml` in `.Values.sqlDatabase`.
 Also check the `.Values.authentication` if you want to store users in SQL databases as well.